embeddedartistry/project-skeleton/README.md

 # Contributing

 Provide details about how people can contribute to your project.
-If you have a contributing guide, mention it here. e.g.:
+If you have a contributing guide, mention it here.
+For example:

 We encourage public contributions!
 Please review [CONTRIBUTING.md](docs/CONTRIBUTING.md) for details on our code of conduct and development process.